 New study reveals nurses' reported lack of competency in evidence-based practice threatens quality and safety of healthcare

-A new survey of U.S. nurses by The Ohio State University College of Nursing indicates marked deficits in evidence-based practice (EBP) competency.
+A new survey of United States nurses by The Ohio State University College of Nursing indicates marked deficits in evidence-based practice (EBP) competency.
 The study’s authors find that these deficits threaten the ability to provide high-quality, safe and cost-effective care.

-“Our findings concern us greatly because lack of competency in and delivery of EBP threatens the quality and safety of healthcare and hinders our efforts to ensure positive outcomes for patients,” said Bernadette Melnyk, PhD, RN, who led the study.
-Melnyk serves as Vice President for Health Promotion, University Chief Wellness Officer, and Professor and Dean of the College of Nursing at Ohio State, and is Executive Director of the Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare, which is based at Ohio State.
+“Our findings concern us greatly because lack of competency in and delivery of EBP threatens the quality and safety of healthcare and hinders our efforts to ensure positive outcomes for patients,” said Bernadette Melnyk, PhD, RN, CPNP/PMHNP, FAANP, FNAP, FAAN, who led the study.
+Melnyk serves as vice president for health promotion, university chief wellness officer and professor and dean of the College of Nursing at Ohio State.
+She is also executive director of the Helene Fuld Health Trust National Institute for Evidence-based Practice in Nursing and Healthcare, which is based at Ohio State.

 Other key findings included:

 - Nurses with stronger beliefs in the value of EBP reported higher competency levels.

 - Younger nurses and those with higher levels of education, (i.e., master’s degrees), reported higher EBP competency.